CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/renderer.md

    3. Loops over all the objects queued for the frame and draws them
    4. Finally, draws the skybox (this is done last, to minimize overdraw - or pixels drawn to 2+ times)

+The reason it queues draw commands is out of an abundance of caution.
+In many graphics APIs, drawing is done when the GPU/monitor say so, and so you may end up with half a frame drawn if you're not careful.
+Because of how Qt works, this actually may not be possible, but either way, it doesn't really hurt.

 Finally, when the renderer is destroyed, it clears all of its stored buffers of utility classes, which handles cleaning up any GPU resources.